MatthewLarner/morrison/README.md

 # morrison
-Morrison protects your inputs by only allowing certain characters in.
+Morrison protects your state by rejecting undesirable charaters.